 Chapel on the Lebanon Valley College campus.

-Crossan will lecture on his most recent book, The Greatest Prayer: Rediscovering the Revolutionary Message of the
+Crossan lectured on his most recent book, The Greatest Prayer: Rediscovering the Revolutionary Message of the

 Lord’s Prayer.
-Each of the three lectures will have a distinct focus: the
+Each of the three lectures had a distinct focus: the

 meaning of the prayer, the humanity of the prayer, and the divinity of the

 This book on the Lord’s Prayer is just the most recent of dozens.